The academic credibility of courses is one of USAC’s top priorities. As such, there are academic standards that are met.

 On Partnership programs, course loads and credit values vary.
 You are required to maintain full-time enrollment as determined by the local host university standards.
 All host universities offered through USAC are accredited through their regional educational accrediting agencies.
 Most US universities will accept transfer credit but check with your registrar’s office to confirm.

-For Specialty program course descriptions are available on the USAC website.
-Specialty program course syllabi and Partnership course descriptions are available upon request by contacting the USAC Enrollment Department.
+For Specialty programs, course descriptions are available on the website in each program section.
+Specialty program course syllabi and Partnership course descriptions are available upon request by contacting the USAC Enrollment Department at firstname.lastname@example.org.

 On Specialty programs, courses listed as 400/600 level can be taken for graduate credit.
-Additionally, the Partnership programs in Accra, Hiroshima, Seoul, Copenhagen, Palmerston North, Gold Coast, Melbourne, Bristol, Oslo, St Andrews and Växjö also offer graduate courses.
-For more information about earning graduate credit contact the USAC Enrollment Department.
+Additionally, the Partnership programs in Accra, Hiroshima, Seoul, Palmerston North, Gold Coast, Melbourne, Bristol, Oslo, St Andrews and Växjö also offer graduate courses.
+For more information about earning graduate credit contact the USAC Enrollment Departmentat email@example.com.

 Summer/January course load